Palilu/mine-sweeper/README.md

 ### Testing Mine Sweeper API

+2.0 You can create a game going to [Mine Sweeper Home](http://localhost:8080/home)

 2.1 You can use [Mine Sweeper API Swagger](http://localhost:8080/swagger-ui.html)

 2.2 If you want to access the database you can go [here](http://localhost:8080/h2-console/) and log in using: